PawelLyskawinski/vvne/README.md

 ### How to build?
 Modification inside CMakeLists.txt are needed.
 Depending on which platform is used different paths for vulkan and SDL dynamic libraries may be required.

-Shaders can be build using assets/make_shaders scripts, but path to glslangvalidator need to be substituted
+Shaders can be build using assets/make_shaders scripts, but path to glslangvalidator need to be substituted.
+Since shaders are renamed using hashes make sure that 'hashlib' package is available.

 GCC 8.1 is nessesary since a brand new standard is used.